DSNP Specification

 The value of this "hash"

-field must be an array of objects representing multiple hashes.
+field must be an array of strings, each representing a hash output using a specific algorithm.

 AT LEAST ONE hash in the array MUST be one of the supported algorithms, although others may also be used.